firelab/l1htfire-ml-gui/carousel-ml/old_model/README.md

 # Carousel ML Model Gui
+This is the version hosted on the server at ninjastorm.firelab.org/carousel.

 Hannah Pinkerton, Missoula Fire Lab, Winter 2024
 Python Version: 3.10
 Dependencies: see requirements.txt